rjones-lf/iroha/docs/source/guides/libraries/swift_ios.rst

 8. Remove old library sources:

-.. note:: Make sure You've located in ``grpc-swift/`` subfolder
+.. note:: Make sure you are located in ``grpc-swift/`` subfolder

   .. code-block:: bash

       # removes all files from the current directory
       rm -rf ./*
-      #removes all hidden files too (so clean build can be done)
+      # removes all hidden files too (so clean build can be done)
       rm -rf ./.*

 9. Download release version of GRCP from git to the current directory: